-(4) The provider may not bill the department or the client for a covered service when a third party pays a provider the same amount as or more than the department rate.
+(4) The provider may not bill the agency or the client for a covered service when a third party pays a provider the same amount as or more than the agency rate.

-(5) When the provider receives payment from the third party after receiving reimbursement from the department, the provider must refund to the department the amount of the:
+(5) When the provider receives payment from a third party after receiving reimbursement from the agency, the provider must refund to the agency the amount of the:

-(a) Third-party payment when the payment is less than the department's maximum allowable rate; or
+(a) Third-party payment when the payment is less than the agency's maximum allowable rate; or

-(b) The department payment when the third-party payment is equal to or greater than the department's maximum allowable rate.
+(b) The agency payment when the third-party payment is equal to or more than the agency's maximum allowable rate.

-(6) The department is not responsible to pay for medical services when the third-party benefits are available to pay for the client's medical services at the time the provider bills the department, except as described under subsections (2) and (3) of this section.
+(6) The agency does not pay for medical services if third-party benefits are available to pay for the client's medical services when the provider bills the agency, except under subsections (2) and (3) of this section.

-(a) Receives direct third-party reimbursement for such services; or
+(a) Receives direct third-party reimbursement for the services; or

 for assignment of rights.

-(10) For third-party liability on personal injury litigation claims, the department is responsible for providing medical services as described under WAC 388-501-0100
+(10) For third-party liability on personal injury litigation claims, the agency is responsible for providing medical services under WAC 182-501-0100

 .
 WSR 10-19-057, § 388-501-0200, filed 9/14/10, effective 10/15/10.
 Statutory Authority: RCW 74.04.050